Praveen0500/Correlation_Regression/README.md

-# Correlation and regression for data analysis
+# 3.Correlation and regression for data analysis
 ## DEVELOPED BY : PRAVEEN S
 ## REG NO : 212222240078
 # Aim :